dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

     type annotation.
 But these aren't what we consider function *declarations*.

 *   The return type of an overriding method can be inferred from the method it overrides.
-However, this is a rarely-known feature and even in this case it's better to still write the type explicitly.
+However, this is a little-known feature and even in this case it's better to still write the type explicitly.